Lanttulaatikko

 Lanttulaatikko or kålrotslåda (swede casserole) is a swede (rutabaga) casserole that is a traditional Christmas dish in Finland.
 It is usually served with other casseroles at the Christmas table as a side dish to ham, fish or other meats.

 Traditional lanttulaatikko is made of boiled and mashed swede, sweetened and enriched with a mixture of bread crumbs, egg, cream, treacle, butter, and seasoned with salt and various spices (such as ginger, cinnamon and nutmeg).
 This mixture is placed in a casserole dish, often with a decorative pattern forked over it (or topped with more bread crumbs).
-It is then baked in a low oven at 175 C for an hour and a half.
+The dish is then baked at 175 C for an hour and a half in an oven.